-Our purpose in this paper is to discuss how policymakers can revise and enhance their agreed-upon communications practices to meet these objectives.
-In doing so, we take the annual Statement on Longer-Run Goals and Monetary Policy Strategy as the foundation on which all other FOMC communication should be built.
-We also distinguish between ideal approaches and practical ones in the face of governance challenges.
+Our purpose in this paper is to explore how policymakers can revise and enhance their agreed-upon communications practices to meet these objectives.
+In doing so, we take the annual Statement on Longer-Run Goals and Monetary Policy Strategy3 as the foundation on which all other FOMC communication should be built.
+We also distinguish between ideal approaches and ones that, given governance challenges, may be more practical.

 Simplifying public statements: Reaching the broadest possible audience requires communicating in plain English.
-Because the post-meeting statement conveys the key decisions, it is among the FOMC's most important communication tools, and should be accessible to a broad audience.
-We discuss how to simplify the statement to make it more readable while adding relevant information.
+Because the postmeeting statement conveys the key decisions, it is among the FOMC's most important communications tools and should be accessible to a broad audience.
+We discuss how to simplify the statement to make it more readable while adding relevant information.4

-Appendix 4 provides a brief history of key changes in FOMC communications since 1993.
-Blinder et al (2008) review the theory and evidence regarding communication.
-In their study of 112 central banks from 1998 to 2015, Dinçer, Eichengreen and Geraats (2019) document the global trend toward greater monetary policy transparency.
+1. Appendix D provides a brief history of key changes in FOMC communications since 1993.
+Blinder and others (2008) review the theory and evidence regarding communication.
+In their study of 112 central banks from 1998 to 2015, Dincer and others (2019) document the global trend toward greater monetary policy transparency.

-&lt;sup>2 For example, the dispersion (as measured by the interquartile range of responses) in the Survey of Professional Forecasters forecasts of 10-year consumer price inflation has fallen by roughly 25 basis points per decade since 1991.
+2. For example, the dispersion (as measured by the interquartile range of responses) in the Survey of Professional Forecasters forecasts of 10-year consumer-price inflation has fallen by roughly 25 basis points per decade since 1991.
 See our discussion in Cecchetti and Schoenholtz (2019).